sergiokopplin/indigo/_posts/2016-08-16-nintex-connected-workflows.markdown

 Until, a colleague of mine found this hack online that leveraged the Control-CSS field and some simple jquery to make the field invisible.

+In the Control CSS field associated with the Task Outcome choice control, put in a unique class name.
 ```css
 Control CSS = hidden-control
 ```

+Switch over to the Form Settings, and in the Custom Javascript field, add in the following jquery snippet.
 ```jquery
 NWF$(".hidden-control").hide();
 ```